matejskubic/ser-research/BE%2Dterna-SER-Connectors/BE%2Dterna-SER-Connectors-for-Dynamics-365-Finance-and-Operations/DIIA-Connector/DIIA-connector-APIs/API-type%3A-%22perform%22/Perform-Link.md

 #_API Methods_

 ##`POST`**/performLink**
-Links an attachment to an invoice that has already been posted.
-The method is called from the PerformPark and PerformPost methods, when a document needs to be attached to an invoice or credit memo.
+Links an attachment to an invoice.
+The method is also called from the PerformPark and PerformPost methods, when a document needs to be attached to an invoice or credit memo during it's creation.

 ## Inbound data